 1970-1980s

-The Reed Brothers Dodge dealership was an example of a dealership with a New Formalist influence.
-Hand-drawn architectural rendering by Cooke Brackett, Washington, D.C.
+The Reed Brothers Dodge dealership was designed with a New Formalist influence, as demonstrated in the above hand-drawn architectural rendering by Cooke Brackett of Washington, D.C.

-In 1971, Reed Brothers Dodge Celebrated 55 Years in Business.
+Reed Brothers Dodge Celebrates 55 Years in Business

 1972 Washington Auto Show